 The accommodation we managed to find within our budget was a guesthouse featuring the very basic facilities but without kitchen use, which was a bit of a surprise as this was the reason we chose it.
 We did like the area as it was quieter than the city center and there was a bank, a supermarket and a fantastic, Michelin-starred pizza place.

 Florence really has plenty of accommodation types to choose from.
-But again, since it gets very crowded in the high season, if this is the only time you can travel, do book in advance to have more chances to find your ideal type of hotel.
+But again, since it gets very crowded in the high season, if this is the only time you can travel, do book in advance to have more chances to find your ideal type of hotel, whether it’s a budget Florence accommodation or one of the best 5-star hotels in Florence.

 We always use the Booking website when we plan our trips because they have several types of accommodations such as hotels, B&Bs, guesthouses, and apartments.
 If you are traveling on a shoestring, on Booking, you can find also hostels.